 Program for Health Care to Underserved Populations

-The Program for Health Care to Underserved Populations (PHCUP) was founded in 1994 under the sponsorship of the Division and offers quality medical and pharmaceutical services at no cost to uninsured and medically indigent individuals through two community-partnered clinics: The Birmingham Free Clinic (partnered with The Salvation Army in the South Side of Pittsburgh) and the Women’s Center and Shelter Clinic (partnered with the Women’s Center and Shelter of Greater Pittsburgh).
-The Program’s mission continues to be accomplished by an interdisciplinary and exclusively volunteer team of clinicians, health professional students, and AmeriCorps National Service members.
+The Program for Health Care to Underserved Populations (PHCUP) was founded in 1994 under the sponsorship of the Division and offers quality medical and pharmaceutical services at no cost to uninsured and medically indigent individuals through two community-partnered clinics: The Birmingham Free Clinic (partnered with The Salvation Army in the South Side of Pittsburgh and open to the general public) and the Women’s Center and Shelter Clinic (serving women in a sheltered setting who are recovering from intimate partner violence).
+The Program’s mission continues to be accomplished by an interdisciplinary team of volunteer clinicians, health professional students, and AmeriCorps National Service members.
 PHCUP’s volunteers help to maintain the uniqueness of the Program as a leader in service learning and training for emerging students, interns, and residents in medicine, pharmacy, nursing, and public health.

-The PHCUP serves homeless, uninsured, and disenfranchised Pittsburghers through clinics that provide approximately 3,000 primary care visits and fill about 4,500 on-site prescriptions free of charge per year.
+The PHCUP serves homeless, uninsured, and disenfranchised Pittsburghers through clinics that provide approximately 3,500 primary and other specialty care visits and fill about 4,500 on-site prescriptions free of charge per year.

-PHCUP clinics offer primary and specialty care at no charge to any patient due to the generosity of our community partners, volunteer providers, donors and support from the Division.
+PHCUP clinics offer primary and specialty care medication access and social services assistance medication access and social services assistance at no charge to any patient due to the generosity of our community partners, volunteer providers, donors and support from the Division.
 Clinical services are provided by an all-volunteer staff of clinicians, including attending, resident, and fellow physicians, as well as pharmacists and nurses from the Division, UPMC, and the University of Pittsburgh.
 Depending on the clinic location, services include the following:

 - Physical exams for employment, housing, post-secondary education, and driving